bakdata/kafka-error-handling/README.md

 Successfully processed messages are sent to the output topic as before.
 However, errors are sent to a specific error topic.
 This error topic contains dead letters describing the input value, error message and stack trace of any error that is raised in that part of your topology.

+The example uses the `AvroDeadLetterConverter` from `error-handling-avro`.
+Analogously, `error-handling-proto` implements a `ProtoDeadLetterConverter`.
+A custom `DeadLetterConverter` can be passed to `DeadLetterTransformer.create`.

 ## Development